 Cloud Gaming Bandwidth Cost Calculator

 Start with the Resolution field.
-Each option has a typical bitrate attached to it because higher resolutions generally require more data to preserve image quality.
+Each option is tied to a typical bitrate because higher resolutions usually need more data to keep the image clean.
 Next, enter your average Hours per Week.
-This is the most important habit-based input because even a moderate bitrate becomes expensive when repeated many hours every week.
-If you know your internet provider charges for data, enter the Data Cost per GB.
-If your plan simply includes a fixed monthly cap, fill in Monthly Data Cap and Overage Cost per GB to see whether you are likely to go over.
+That input matters more than almost anything else because a moderate bitrate becomes expensive once it is streamed for many hours every week.
+If your internet provider charges by usage, enter the Data Cost per GB.
+If your plan has a fixed monthly cap, fill in Monthly Data Cap and Overage Cost per GB to see how quickly cloud gaming could push you past the limit.

 When you click Calculate Usage, the tool estimates four outputs: monthly data usage, base data cost, overage charges, and total monthly cost.
 A cap of 0 GB is treated as unlimited for the overage calculation, so you can leave the cap at zero if your plan does not meter usage.
-The estimate assumes four weeks in a month, which keeps the math easy to understand and is close enough for planning.
-If your own schedule is unusually seasonal or irregular, you can still use the result as a baseline and mentally adjust it upward or downward.
+The estimate assumes four weeks in a month, which keeps the math easy to read and close enough for planning.
+If your gaming schedule changes from month to month, treat the number as a baseline and adjust it mentally for unusually long or short stretches.

-The math behind the calculator is straightforward.
+The cloud gaming bandwidth cost formula converts bitrate and playtime into gigabytes before it applies your optional pricing inputs.
 Bitrate is measured in megabits per second, while internet billing is usually discussed in gigabytes.
 To move from one to the other, the calculator multiplies bitrate by the number of seconds you play, converts bits to bytes, and then converts bytes to gigabytes.
 Let B be the bitrate in megabits per second and T be the number of hours played.
 The total data usage D in gigabytes is:

 Formula: D = (B × 10^6 × T × 3600) / (8 × 10^9)

-For a weekly estimate, that formula simplifies to a useful rule of thumb: weekly GB ≈ bitrate × hours × 0.45.
+For a weekly estimate, the formula becomes a useful rule of thumb: weekly GB ≈ bitrate × hours × 0.45.
 Because this calculator converts weekly playtime into an approximate month by multiplying by four, the monthly shortcut becomes monthly GB ≈ bitrate × hours × 1.8.
-After that, the financial part is simple.
+After that, the cost math is simple.
 Base cost equals monthly gigabytes multiplied by your cost per gigabyte.
 If the monthly total exceeds your cap, overage charges are the extra gigabytes multiplied by your overage rate.

-Suppose you usually stream at 1080p, which this calculator models as 15 Mbps, and you play for 12 hours per week.
+Here is a cloud gaming bandwidth cost example using 1080p, which this calculator models as 15 Mbps, and 12 hours per week.
 Weekly data usage is 15 × 12 × 0.45 = 81 GB.
 Multiply by four weeks and the monthly estimate becomes 324 GB.
 If your provider effectively charges $0.08 per GB, your base monthly data cost is $25.92.

-Different platforms use different codecs, frame-rate targets, and quality presets, so exact values vary.
+Cloud gaming platforms use different codecs, frame-rate targets, and quality presets, so exact bitrate values vary.
 The figures below are practical starting points for 60 fps streaming and closely match the broad range often discussed for major services.

 | Resolution | Approx. Bitrate (Mbps) |